First, here's the healthy eating guidelines in a nutshell. They're pretty simple, really.

 Read ingredients lists on food labels, and eat fewer foods with unhealthy food additives.

-The most harmful ingredients include:
+Some of the most harmful ingredients include:

 Not every healthy food is good for everybody.

 Michael Pollan, a professor of journalism, frequently writes about the Western diet and the American food production system.
 His healthy eating guidelines, in this New York Times Magazine article, Unhappy Meals, begin simply, "Eat food.
 Not too much.
 Mostly plants."

 The food he refers to are whole foods.
 "Don't eat anything your great-great-grandmother wouldn't recognize as food," he writes.
 He ends his article with nine healthy eating guidelines on choosing and enjoying food.

 Pollan's book In Defense Of Food expands on this article.

 Weston A. Price was a dentist and researcher who documented traditional diets.
 The Weston A. Price Foundation is dedicated to traditional foods and traditional farming methods.